What is Better, a Will or a Trust?

 Which is right for me?

-A will is suitable if:
+A will may be suitable if:

-• Your wishes that are relatively simple
+• Your wishes are relatively simple

 However, a trust may also be suitable if you: